-While minor flickering is no reason to be worried, if you notice constant dimming or flickering, then you should replace the fluorescent bulb to fix the issue.
+How old the bulb is and its temperature can also cause flickering lights.
+There is no reason to worry about minor flickering, but if it’s constant you should replace the bulb to fix the problem.
 If this doesn’t work, then it’s best to call a professional electrician for help.

 Benign Causes of Flickering Lights

-In some situations, appliances in your home can have bearing failures.
+Sometimes, appliances in your home can have really bad failures.
 This results in the motor having to work harder when it starts up.
-When this happens, the appliance will draw more current and result in a noticeable light flicker.
+The appliance will then use more current and it will make your lights flicker.

 Another issue could be your neighbor’s lights.
-It’s extremely likely that you share a transformer with several of your neighbors.
-Because you are sharing the same circuit, the loads are going to impact your own electrical supply.
+It’s highly likely that you and your neighbors share a transformer.
+Since your sharing the same circuit, your neighbor’s loads are going to impact your home’s electrical supply.

-With benign flickering issues, there’s no real cause for concern.
+When the flickering problems are being, there’s no reason to worry.
 However, there are other problems that are more serious and dictate you take action right away.

 Flickering Lights: Call East-West Electric!

-If you are having issues with flickering lights, it’s a good idea to contact the pros if you can’t figure out what the issue is.
-They can diagnose the problem and ensure the underlying issue is fixed in a timely and efficient manner.
+If you are experiencing problems with flickering lights, it’s a good idea to contact East-West Electric.
+We can diagnose the problem and ensure the underlying issue is fixed in a timely and efficient manner.